-In the time-honored town hall hall - where a good two months ago, as every year, the old custom of "One, two, Geissebei" took place - the former town and municipal councillors are invited to dinner.
-I'm there and stick my nose - at the red wine - expectantly into the glass.
+In the time-honoured town hall hall - where a good two months ago, as every year, the old custom of "One, two, Geissebei" took place - the former town and municipal councillors are invited to dinner.
+I am there and put my nose into the glass expectantly - while drinking red wine.
 A drink of honour at a dinner of honour.
-An infinitely heavy, deep, fruity, young Bordeaux comes towards me, which can't be a Bodeaux at all (but perhaps would like to be, I don't know).
-I guessed Spain and was right.
-The wine is good, but..
+An infinitely heavy, deep, fruity, young Bordeaux comes towards me, but it can't be a Bodeaux at all (but perhaps it would like to be, I don't know).
+I guess Spain and I'm right.
+The wine is good, but...

-Why Spain, why not a local growth?
+Why Spain, why not a local wine?
 A "Rosenstädter" - actually a historic city wine (vineyard below the castle) or - not quite as distinguished - a "Höcklisteiner", a "Lenggiser", "Meineberg", a country wine, Pinot Noir, as there are many around Lake Zurich.
-One can even - if the wine of the municipality (pardon: of the city) should not be representative enough - it is after all a dinner of honour - one can - as with the white wine at the aperitif - switch to Zurich: there are a few very good names: Schwarzenbach, Meier, Schipf or even on the Obersee: Bamert.
+You can even - if the wine of the municipality (pardon: of the city) is not representative enough - it is a dinner of honour after all - you can - as with white wine at the aperitif - switch to Zurich: there are a few very good names: Schwarzenbach, Meier, Schipf or even on the Obersee: Bamert.